-In October 2017, the opioid crisis was declared a public health emergency and a 5-point Opioid Strategy was developed by the US Department of Health and Human Services.
-This strategy included (1) better addiction prevention, treatment, and recovery services, (2) better data on the epidemic, (3) better pain management, (4) better targeting of overdose-reversing drugs, and (5) better research on pain and addiction.
+In October 2017, the opioid crisis was declared a public health emergency.
+A strategy was developed by the US Department of Health and Human Services that includes (1) better addiction prevention, treatment, and recovery services, (2) better data on the epidemic, (3) better pain management, (4) better targeting of overdose-reversing drugs, and (5) better research on pain and addiction.
 Researchers at the University of Virginia are addressing these areas of focus across disciplines through innovative research, including novel transcranial ultrasound techniques, non-pharmacological and behavioral techniques to reduce chronic pain, and implementing remote mental health and addiction treatment systems.

 UVA Addiction Research in the News